webxdc/webxdc_docs/src/tips_and_tricks.md

 > - for more info see `oxipng --help`# Troubleshooting

-## I cannot share variables on iOS between scripts!
+## I Cannot Share Variables on iOS Between Scripts!

 Your code: